tforster/webproducer/README.md

 WebProducer, or simply WP, is a serverless application for publishing content to the web.
 It equally supports websites and web applications with a lean, streams based, architecture.

-The current version is dependent upon the Amazon AWS stack, including Amplify, IAM, Lambda and S3.
+The current version is dependent upon the Amazon AWS stack, including IAM, Lambda, S3+CloudFront.
 Support for other providers including Google and Microsoft is planned for the future.

 The core of the module is a NodeJS Lambda function.
 This function is intended to act as the endpoint for a webhook from your preferred CMS.
 Changing content in the CMS should trigger the webhook which will then